goauthentik/authentik/website/docs/flow/context/index.md

 #### `redirect` (string)

-Optionally override the email address that the email will be sent to.
-If not set, defaults to the email of `pending_user`.
+Stores the final redirect URL that the user's browser will be sent to after the flow is finished executing successfully.
+This is set when an un-authenticated user attempts to access a secured application, and when a user authenticates/enrolls with an external source.

 #### Identifications tage